Cathedral of Saint Helena

-The Cathedral of Saint Helena is the cathedral of the Roman Catholic Diocese of Helena, Montana.
+The Cathedral of Saint Helena is the cathedral of the Roman Catholic Diocese of Helena, Montana, United States.
 Modeled by architect A.O.
 Von Herbulis after the Votivkirche in Vienna, Austria, the construction began on the cathedral in 1908, and held its first mass in November 1914.
 Bishop John Patrick Carroll worked tirelessly to raise funds for building the cathedral and had an administrative role in management of the entire project.
 The cathedral sustained significant damage during the 1935 Helena earthquake, which required extensive renovations.
 The cathedral was added to the National Register of Historic Places in 1980.

 History

 Construction

 The site for the cathedral was purchased with a $25,000 donation from Thomas Cruse in 1905.
 A.O.
 Von Herbulis of Washington, D.C., was commissioned as the architect.
 Von Herbulis was trained abroad and was chosen for his knowledge of the cathedrals of Europe.
 Rough sketches were prepared in two styles, Romanesque and Gothic.
 When the drawings were presented, the Building Committee chose the Gothic form; a motion to authorize that design passed unanimously.
 Von Herbulis modelled the cathedral after the Votivkirche in Vienna, Austria, which he had become familiar with while studying at university in Vienna.

 The Columbia Construction Company of New York City began construction of the cathedral in 1908; the cornerstone was laid on October 4 that year.
 On November 8, 1914, the Catholic community of Helena gathered to celebrate Mass for the first time in the new church, and the first funeral held in the cathedral was that of Thomas Cruse, a benefactor, December 26, 1914.
 The cathedral remained under construction for ten more years; in June 1924, the cathedral was consecrated.
 Its total cost of construction amounted to $645,000.

 The stained glass windows for the cathedral were made and installed by the F.X.
 Zettler Firm of Munich, Germany.
 By the time the cathedral was dedicated, 46 of the planned 59 windows had been installed.
 The Zettler Firm claimed that the 37-window set, which told the Christian story from the fall of Adam and Eve to the Church in the early years of the 20th century, surpassed any windows which it had made during its first 50 years.
 The remaining windows in the clerestory level were installed by 1926 by Charles J. Connick, a craftsman from Boston.